Jowzjan Province

+Etymology

+It is thought that the name is an Arabicized version of the Persian word gowzgān (گوزگان), "(Land of) Walnuts".
+As the Arabic language lacks the /g/ sound, in which it tends to be replaced with the /d͡ʒ/ sound.

 History

 The province is named after the early medieval region and principality of Juzjan.
+In the earlier section of the 7th Century, the region of Jowzan was counted as part of Tokharistan.
+According to legal documents that date to the late 7th and early 8th centuries, the area was under the rule of a local family that used the country Gozgan as the dynastic name.
+Several are named, including Zhulad Gozgan, and Skag Gozgan, presumably one of his successors.
+The Kingdom of Rob, in which numerous documents in Bactrian language were found, was located to the southeast of the Kingdom of Guzgan.
 Between the early 16th century and mid-18th century, the area was ruled by the Khanate of Bukhara.
 It was conquered by Ahmad Shah Durrani and became part of the Durrani Empire in or about 1750, which formed to the modern state of Afghanistan.
-The area was untouched by the British during the three Anglo-Afghan wars that were fought in the 19th and 20th centuries.

 Recent history

-Following a series of changing allegiances and falling out with Uzbek warlord Abdul Malik Pahlawan in 1997, the Taliban withdrew from the area, but in 1998 a contingent of 8,000 Taliban troops pressed through neighboring Faryab, seizing Abdul Rashid Dostum's headquarters in Sheberghan.
+Following a series of changing allegiances and falling out with Uzbek warlord Abdul Malik Pahlawan in 1997, the Taliban withdrew from the area, but in 1998 a contingent of 8,000 Taliban fighters pressed through neighboring Faryab, seizing Abdul Rashid Dostum's headquarters in Sheberghan.

-Swedish-led Provincial Reconstruction Team (PRT), which has been based in Mazar-e-Sharif since about 2005 and responsible for four provinces including Jozjan, established an office and some troops in the province.
+A Swedish-led Provincial Reconstruction Team (PRT), which was based in Mazar-e-Sharif since about 2005 and responsible for four provinces including Jowzjan, established an office and some troops in the province.
 Security situation in the province has rapidly deteriorated in 2009 and 2010.
-A new Turkish PRT has also been established in the province in the summer of 2010, providing security to the area which also covers Sar-e Pol.
-The Afghan National Security Forces (ANFS) began expanding in the last decade and gradually took over security from International Security Assistance Force (ISAF).
-The Afghanistan-Turkmenistan border is maintained by the Afghan Border Police (ABP) while law and order for the rest of the province is provided by the NATO-trained Afghan National Police (ANP).
+A new Turkish PRT was also established in the province in the summer of 2010, providing security to the area which also covered Sar-e Pol.
+The Afghan National Security Forces (ANFS) began expanding in the last decade and gradually took over security from the International Security Assistance Force (ISAF).
+The Afghanistan-Turkmenistan border is maintained by the Afghan Border Force while law and order for the rest of the province is provided by the Afghan National Police.

-Although it can be regarded as a relatively secured place compared to some other provinces of Afghanistan, there is an increasing number of incidents particularly in Darzab, Qush Tepa and Fayzabad districts.
-The Mazar-e-Sharif-Sheberghan highway (called Aqyol) has turned into a dangerous traveling route because of militants carrying out attacks against government forces, NGO workers and civilians.
+Although it was regarded as a relatively secured place compared to some other provinces of Afghanistan, there was an increasing number of incidents particularly in Darzab, Qosh Tepa and Fayzabad districts.
+The Mazar-e-Sharif-Sheberghan highway (called Aqyol) had turned into a dangerous traveling route because of militants carrying out attacks, mainly against government forces.

-In April 2012 construction of a mega power network with power pylons carrying 500 megawatts of electricity from neighboring Turkmenistan started in the province; the project is supported by Turkmenistan and Turkey.
+In April 2012, construction of a mega power network with power pylons carrying 500 megawatts of electricity from neighboring Turkmenistan started in the province; the project is supported by Turkmenistan and Turkey.
 Initial work on the $390 million project had already been completed.
-Turkmenistan will install power pylons over a distance of 374 kilometres on its soil toward the Afghanistan border and the project will take a year to complete.
-The network would supply electricity to many areas in Jozjan, Balkh, Sar-e Pol, Faryab and Kabul provinces.
+Turkmenistan began installing power pylons over a distance of 374 kilometres on its soil toward the Afghanistan border.
+The network supplies electricity to many areas in Jowzjan, Balkh, Sar-e Pol, Faryab and Kabul provinces.